-One Section Available to Choose From:
+Two Sections Available to Choose From:

-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|
+|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Enrollment|

-Social interactions have a tremendous influence on our own thoughts, emotions and behaviors.
-The relevance of social psychology research can't be underestimated it pertains to questions many of us ponder in our everyday lives such as, "How can the same person act one way with one group of friends and be totally different with another group?"
+Social interactions have a tremendous influence on our own thoughts, emotions, and behaviors.
+The relevance of social psychology research can't be underestimated.
+It pertains to questions many of us ponder in our everyday lives, such as, "How can the same person act one way with one group of friends and be totally different with another group?"
 "Do opposites really attract?"
-"How can students standby when a peer is getting teased and bullied?" and "Why is reality TV so popular?"
+"How can students stand by when a peer is getting teased and bullied?" and "Why is reality TV so popular?"
 In this introductory course, students will be introduced to many of the fascinating topics that social psychologists study, including but not limited to: attitudes and persuasion, social influence and group behavior, gender roles, aggression, attributions, prejudice, stereotyping and discrimination, attraction, conformity, obedience, and altruism.

 Learning goals include:

-a.
-To become familiar with the key concepts and theories of social psychology;
+- To become familiar with the key concepts and theories of social psychology;

-c.
-To provide tools to critically examine psychological research;
+- To provide tools to critically examine psychological research;

-d.
-To encourage an understanding of how social psychology is relevant to the world around us and to one's own experiences.
+- To encourage an understanding of how social psychology is relevant to the world around us and to one's own experiences.

-While no prerequisites are required, a basic understanding of how researchers go about conducting a study in the behavioral sciences, how to use the library and how to read a research article would be a plus.
+While no prerequisites are required, a basic understanding of how researchers go about conducting a study in the behavioral sciences, how to use the library, and how to read a research article would be a plus.